 Notice that both Stormcast and Space Marines tick all the boxes for things that can make an army easy to paint and avoid all the elements that can make it hard to paint.
 I doubt it is a coincidence…

-What makes a Warhammer army harder to paint for beginners?
+What makes a Warhammer army hard to paint for beginners?

 1. Horde armies